elenikalantzi/Dissertation---CASA0010/README.md

 This workbook reads all the data used to build the model.<br />

 3) **quantlhmodel.py** <br />
-This workbook is based on Lakshmanan's and Hansen's retail model and contains the fuctions used as a base for the main code.<br />
+This workbook is based on Lakshmanan's and Hansen's retail model and contains the functions used as a base for the main code.<br />

 4) **analytics.py** <br />
 This workbook produces analytic data for debugging and visualisation.<br />